StarlitGhost/selfhost-base/README.md

 `docker-compose up -d`

+You should now be able to access the traefik dashboard at `traefik.${DOMAIN_BASE}`

-## Other Projects
+## Dependent Projects

+Of course, there's not much you can actually do with just this base setup, but now we can easily spin up the actual services we want to run.
-I organise these as subdirs to this repo checkout, but really they could be anywhere.
+I clone these as subdirs to this repo checkout, but really they could be anywhere.
 Traefik works via the web network and labels, which lets you be pretty flexible with organisation.

-*list other repos here once they're up*
+ - [Tiny Tiny RSS](https://github.com/StarlitGhost/selfhost-ttrss) - an RSS feed reader
+ - [Jackett](https://github.com/StarlitGhost/selfhost-jackett) - a tracker search and indexing service
+ - *more to come*

 ## What's Next